deep5050/minimal-weather/README.md

 ## Build
 Clone the repository and run `npm build` with **electron-packager** installed.

+## Info
-**NOTE:** Make sure you have instaled NodeJs and Electron on your computer.
+**NOTE:** Make sure you have installed NodeJs and Electron on your computer.
-You can use your own API key to query (Optional) ,set your home city and enjoy the app.
+You can use your own API key to query (Optional) set your home city and enjoy the app.
 Thank You.

+## Help
 help me to deploy this app for Mac and Linux environment.
 **Windows binary version (.exe) coming soon :)**